vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/09_LITERATURE_AND_SONG.md

 He completed the unfinished portion of Aranya parva of the famous Telugu Mahabharata which was composed by Nannaya Bhatta and Tikkana Somayaji.
 He composed "Narasimha purana

-dedicated to Lord Nara- simhaswamy of Ahobilam.
+dedicated to Lord Narasimhaswamy of Ahobilam.
 In the last few stanzas of this work, the poet states that Sankhyas, Yogis, Saivas and Pancharatras and others worship the same Narasimhaswamy in different forms and names.
 In one of his verses he makes a reference to Lord Venkatapati and makes a complete surrender of his soul to the Lord of the universe.

 (vi) Chadalavada Mallayya kavi